 Pakistan’s fintech startup TAG has claimed to have raised $12 million in a seed round at a valuation of $100 million, international news media outlets announced recently.
-This is not some strange news for people following business and the startup space in Pakistan.
+This is not strange news for people following the business and startup space in Pakistan.

 These companies often get astronomical valuations in massive rounds raised.
-What is also not new news is that these valuations are often not very realistic, and even when they are, they are never exactly what they seem.
+What is also not new news is that these valuations are often not very realistic, and even when they look realistic, they are never exactly what they seem.
 The case of TAG is somewhere in the middle.

 Just three months after its launch in 2020, TAG secured an in-principle approval for the Electronic Money Institution (EMI) license to operate as a digital wallet from the State Bank of Pakistan (SBP) in November last year and was granted the approval for the pilot this year in August.